winsw/winsw/docs/xml-config-file.md

 This has to be unique among all the services installed in a system, and it should consist entirely out of alpha-numeric characters.

+### executable

+This element specifies the executable to be launched.
+It can be either absolute path, or you can just specify the executable name and let it be searched from `PATH` (although note that the services often run in a different user account and therefore it might have different `PATH` than your shell does.)

 ### name

 Short display name of the service, which can contain spaces and other characters.